Ancestral Symbols, Modern Masterpieces: Documenting the Sacred Narratives and History of the Hopi People

 A self-taught master and key figure in this movement, Lomakema's work is characterized by a sophisticated palette of terracotta, ochre, and sage.
 His paintings are not merely art; they are ethnographic records.

-A centerpiece of our exhibit is Lomakema's 1977 masterpiece, "Faces of Whippers."
+A centerpiece of the exhibit is Lomakema's 1977 masterpiece, "Faces of Whippers."
 This work provides a rare glimpse into a pivotal Hopi ritual: the ceremonial initiation of children within the kiva.
 Through his gouache application, Lomakema depicts Crow Mother and the Hu Katsinas (the whippers) as they bring symbolic lessons of discipline and spiritual growth to the next generation.

 The Language of Symbols